Lord-Gown/Lord-Gown/README.md

 - 👋 Hi, I’m Joshua Sineta
 - 👀 I’m interested in Front-End dev
-- 🌱 I’m currently learning MERN stack
-- 💞️ I’m looking to collaborate on any project if you would have me.
-I also code in php with the Laravel framework
 - 📫 How to reach me: jsineta@gmail.com